Power Engineering Class 5 30L

 Power Engineering Class 5 30L is only offered in Semester 2.
 Power Engineering Class 5 20L must be taken in Semester 1 in the same school year.
 Both courses are required for Power Engineering 5th Class certification.

-**Note: Registration for Power Engineering Class 5 30L closes March 31.
+Registration for Power Engineering Class 5 30L is full for Semester 2.

 Prerequisite